What would happen if marketers stopped thinking like marketers?

 So, let’s share the stories that matter to us.
 Let’s be more human and write from the heart.
 It’s okay to share personal stories that don’t fit our brand.
 We’re not brands, we’re humans.

-It’s last year’s post about ditching my gratitude journal.
+It’s a post about ditching my gratitude journal.
 That post has nothing to do with writing but I wrote it to share my struggle of practicing gratitude.

 The most human content helps connect.
 The best writing is personal.